nomemory/java-bean-validation-extension/README.md

 # java-bean-validation-extension

 A library that extends the [Java Bean Validation](http://beanvalidation.org) with additional @Annotations.
+This is not a JSR-380 implementation.

+For the moment the only way to use the library (which is an draft stage) is to build it from the source.

+At runtime you will need an implementation for [JSR-380](https://www.jcp.org/en/jsr/detail?id=380) in order to work.
+At this moment there is only one implementation: [hibernate-validator](http://hibernate.org/validator/).
+You might also need an additional .jar (`group: 'org.glassfish', name: 'javax.el', version: '3.0.1-b08'`).

+Check out the `build.gradle` to better understand the requirements.

 ## Additional supported annotations